 If you or someone you love was injured as the result of another party's negligence, you have rights.
 In such cases, a personal injury attorney can help to hold the negligent parties accountable so that you can concentrate on healing.
 At Reinhardt Harper Davis, PLC , we are happy to review your case during a no-obligation consultation.
 Rest assured, if you require counsel from a personal injury attorney, the team at our Richmond, VA, law office will help you get the assistance you need.
 Contact our practice today to get in touch with one of our experienced legal professionals.

 In civil cases, a person or party can be held liable if their actions led to another person's injury or loss, even when no crime was committed.
-For example, most car accidents, truck accidents, or motorcycle accidents do not result in criminal charges being filed.
-However, the at-fault driver can still be held responsible for related damages in a civil court if the accident resulted in damage or injury to another party.
+For example, most slip and fall accidents, car accidents, truck accidents, or motorcycle accidents do not result in criminal charges being filed.
+However, the at-fault owner or driver can still be held responsible for related damages in a civil court if the accident resulted in damage or injury to another party.
 Injuries such as a brain injury, paralysis, and other catastrophic outcomes can result in extensive medical bills, lifelong suffering, and extreme hardships.

 The first thing that must be determined in a personal injury case is liability, or who was at fault.
 Once your attorney can establish the cause of your injury, it is then possible to prove that the responsible party acted negligently.
 A personal injury attorney has many tools at his or her disposal that can be used to determine fault and establish negligence, including expert testimony, interviews, and professional knowledge and experience.

 Once your attorney has determined that you are eligible to file a claim, he or she will then counsel you on your rights and advise you on the best course of action.
+Your attorney can also advise whether you could be eligible to file for Social Security Disability.
 If you have been injured, we can review your case and help you get the counsel you deserve.

 Damages are monies awarded to injured individuals for financial loss, pain and suffering, emotional trauma, and other hardships.
 In personal injury cases, damages may or may not include the following items: